What is Esperanto?

 How do I learn Esperanto?

-- Explore some courses; find one or two that work for you:
+- Explore some courses; find two that work for you:

 - Pick a multilingual dictionary to get started:

 - Tuja Vortaro ("Instant Dictionary")

 - Lycelia.com bi-directional EN-EO dictionary

 - Amikumu (app for finding local speakers based on language)

 - Minecraft: EsperoNova

 - Esperanto in your pocket (PDF)